What Critical Skill Set Attributes Should a Comedian Possess to Slay an Audience?

 However, laughs per minute is NOT the most accurate gauge of a comedian’s performance level.
 For example, if a comedian gets 6 laughs per minute but each laugh is only 1 second long, then they are not doing well.

 A far better indicator of a comedian’s performance level is the average seconds of laughter a comedian can generate.
-Headline level pro comedians generate an average of 18+ seconds of laughter per minute.
+Headline-level pro comedians generate an average of 18+ seconds of laughter per minute.

 There is no actionable information in simply knowing that a punchline is the funny part of a joke or that it contains an element of surprise.
 As a matter of fact…

-If you can tell me exactly how knowing the parts of a joke can help you to easily use your sense of humor to produce original stand-up comedy material for audiences, let me know in the comments sections below.
+If you can tell me exactly how knowing the parts of a joke can help you to easily use your sense of humor to produce original stand-up comedy material for audiences, let me know in the comments section below.

 You do realize that you continually produce original stand-up material anytime that you say something that causes laughter to occur, right?
 Not only that…

-Not once did you need to know the parts of any joke to cause laughter to happen when you talk to people that you know and meet.
+Not once did you need to know the parts of any joke to cause laughter to happen when you talk to people you know and meet.

-Unfortunately most new comedians tend to be fixated on “writing” stand-up comedy material in the literal sense without realizing that:
+Unfortunately, most new comedians tend to be fixated on “writing” stand-up comedy material in the literal sense without realizing that:

-Writing is a form of communication designed to communicate with a reader, not as a visual expression to another person or audience.
+- Writing is a form of communication designed to communicate with a reader, not as a visual expression to another person or audience.

 Audiences don’t “read” stand-up comedy material—they experience it as it is delivered by the comedian.